Bucks County School Bus Driver Abandons Child in Bus

 How Can Situations Like These Be Avoided?

 Once again, absent extremely unusual circumstances this type of injury or death is 100% preventable if individuals and organizations implement simple common-sense steps.
 An essential element of a comprehensive safety plan for bus companies and childcare facilities could include the development and implementation of a safety checklist when boarding or exiting a vehicle.
 Further by ensuring that a staff member thoroughly inspects each seat and the areas underneath the seats the likelihood of a forgotten child decreases significantly.
 Education programs that make parents and caregivers aware of the danger can also decrease the likelihood of tragic mistakes.
 Finally, an advocacy group is urging car manufacturers to develop a safety system to alert the driver of a forgotten passenger.
 The reason that safety warning systems have been developed to encourage seat belt use and promote safe airbag usage.
+If your children are injured while at school you should speak to a school injury attorney.

 For more than 34 years the attorneys of The Reiff Law Firm have stood-up for those injured or wrongfully killed due to another’s negligence.
 We provide free and confidential legal consultations.
 To schedule your consultation call (215) 246-9000 or contact us online.